HsiangHung/Machine_Learning_Note/Clustering/README.md

 From the above definition it is clear that `s(i) = [-1, 1]`.

 The silhouette score can be computed using Scikit-learn.
-[The sklearn page](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html) shows a example.
+[The sklearn page](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html) shows an excellent example.
 From our bare eyes, the best outcome is given by 4 clusters.
 We can visualize silhouette score `s(i)` for each data point in different clusters:

 ![silhouette_n_2](images/silhouette_n2.png)
 ![silhouette_n_3](images/silhouette_n3.png)